pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 ax.set_title("Expected Baseline Hazard", fontsize=20);
 ```

-This is the baseline stimulus - the growing sporadically shifting hazard that spurs the occurence of attrition.
+This is the baseline stimulus - the growing, sporadically shifting hazard that spurs the occurence of attrition.
 We build regression models incorporating a slew of control variables and treatment indicators to evaluate what if any effect they have on changing the baseline hazard over time.
 Survival regression modelling is a transparent tool for analysing the impact of demographic and behavioural features of risk over time.
 Note the sharp increase at the end of an annual cycle.

 +++